yetanalytics/xapi-post-client/README.md

 `statement`: The EDN formatted xAPI statement to POST

-Note: When there are no errors thrown, `post-statement` returns a list of ID of the inserted statement
+Note: When there are no errors thrown, `post-statement` returns a list of ID(s) of the inserted statement(s)

 ## Example Usage